mpmadhan/vlsi-portfolio/01-Combinational/06-Encoder/README.md

 # Encoder

 An Encoder converts an active input line into its binary representation.
-It takes 2ⁿ input lines (only one active at a time) and produces an n-bit binary code indicating which input is active.
-Think of it like a keyboard — press one key, get a binary code.
+It takes 2ⁿ input lines (only one is active at a time) and it produces an n-bit binary code output indicating which input is currently active.

 ## Modules

-### encoder_4x2 — 4:2 Encoder
+### encoder_4x2 - 4:2 Encoder
 4 inputs, 2-bit binary output.
 Implemented using OR gate assign statements.

-### encoder_8x3 — 8:3 Encoder
+### encoder_8x3 - 8:3 Encoder
 8 inputs, 3-bit binary output.
 Implemented using OR gate assign statements.